Neighborhood Retail and Office Space

 Are parks and open space part of the picture?

 A total of 19 percent of Boulevard One, about 13 acres, is dedicated to sustainable public landscapes that lean on water-smart native grasses and plants that pop with seasonal color.
+Original public art is integrated into the urban design, enhancing the daily lives of people living, working and visiting Boulevard One.
 These work/play spaces take the form of a wildlife weave berm along Monaco Parkway, a pleasant corridor for walking and bicycling along First Avenue, shady Kiva Park to the east, Center Park with perennial gardens and lawn, Adventure Park for exploring boulders and a cottonwood grove, intimate Triangle Park, five-acre Community Park, an additional neighborhood park and natural open space.
 You’ll find public artwork, comfy benches and sitting nooks along the way where you can linger, people watch and read your e-book.
 The Boulevard One community association will maintain this urban landscape.
 Check out the plans by viewing the Parks Overview.

 (back to top)